PraetBen/ufd_prime_generators/Articles/Extended_Trial_Division.md

 ## Conclusion
 Personally, the question that remains is, if it is new, or if this has any value for mathematics.
 Please let me know your thoughts on all of this.

 For example, I wonder if this extended trial division would work with polynomials that are related to class number 1.
 The working of the sieve is based on Unique Factorization, so maybe other polynomials could also be working like this.

 It is possible to do even more than trial division with this special type of polynomials.
 When filling in y = 1, also the sieve of Eratosthenes can be extended!
-And I also made another prime generating method based on those same UFD polynomials.
-See here the overview.
 This makes me wonder, which other methods, now used on regular integers, could we apply on those polynomials to generate prime numbers?

 Ben Praet
 21/08/2021